emicklei/gmig/README.md

     gmig down my-production-project

+### force-state [target] [filename]

+Explicitly set the state for the target to the last applied filename.
+This command can be useful if you need to working from existing infrastructure.
+Effectively, this filename is written to the bucket object.

+    gmig force-state my-production-project 20180214t071402_create_some_account.yaml

 ## Export existing infrastructure

 Exporting migrations from existing infrastructure is useful when you start working with `gmig` but do not want to start from scratch.